FrikanRw/AR-Application/README.md

 *Camera seems to not engage as app starts (blank white screen as background) *Google map does not initialize
 *Ezar overlay functions seem to be working

+F 1.01
+Working after update to 2.10 EzAr
+*above bugs have been solved*
+Converted Haversine formula to calc kilometers Corrected display to